 Please stay for five and have a look around this blog.
 There are videos and recordings of me reading my writing, creative writing class insights, links to where you can read or buy my published work and videos of some of my favourite music.
 I’m no longer on Twitter.
 Btw, the photos at the top of the page were taken about ten years apart from each other…

-2021 has been the best year so far for my writing.
+2021 was the best year so far for my writing.
 I would never have imagined that Apple would use a quote from me in their promotional material for a Billie Eilish Documentary, or that I’d get paid to read aloud in a library.
 I’m published as far apart as New Orleans and Australia, not forgetting Glasgow of course.

 I really do appreciate your support and feedback.
 And yes, I do smell of Dove soap.

 ps This is me inside one of those little pods at Terminal 5, Heathrow, London UK.
 Anyone who rides in one of these cute, little electric trains ends up with a massive grin on their face before they even get to Departures.
 I rarely fly, due to my eco credentials.
 One trip every 4 years or so, at most.